Battle of Cap-Français (1793)

 The Battle of Cap-Français took place from 20 to 22 June 1793 during the Haitian Revolution.
+It was originally a conflict between commissioners sent by the French Republican government, who were supported by rebellious slaves and free people of color, against the colony's elite and white royalist slave owners, who sparked an uprising against the commissioners in the city, led to a military conflict between whites and coloreds within the city, to eventually lead to an attack by slaves throughout the city.

 Prelude

 Arrival of Commissioners in Saint-Domingue

-On 17 September 1792, the commissars Léger-Félicité Sonthonax, Étienne Polverel and Jean-Antoine Ailhaud landed in Cap-français with 6,000 men from the French Republican army.
+On 17 September 1792, the commissars Léger-Félicité Sonthonax, Étienne Polverel and Jean-Antoine Ailhaud landed in Cap-Français with 6,000 men from the French Republican army.
 Their mission was to pacify Saint-Domingue and enforce the law of April 4, which proclaimed the right to vote for free people, including blacks and mulattoes, and imposed the dissolution of the white-only colonial assembly.

 Sonthonax remained in post at the French Cape while Polverel left for inspection in Port-au-Prince in October.
 Allhaud went south of the colony but quickly returned to France after becoming ill.

 Military operations against the revolt

 The 6,000 French soldiers, half composed of troops of line and the other half of volunteers, were ordered to repress the insurrections of the black slaves revolting in the north-west of the island and commanded by Jean-François Papillon and Georges Biassou.
 But these troops, unaccustomed to the climate, were rapidly decimated by yellow fever.
 Two months after their landing, writes General Lacroix, "3,000 were harvested" of the 6,000 men.

 All of the French republican forces were under the command of General Étienne Maynaud de Bizefranc de Laveaux, who entered the campaign against the revolted slaves in January 1793.
 At the battles of Morne Pelé and Tannerie Laveaux defeated the revolutionaries and quickly reconquered the northern plains.
 However, the insurgents had allied with the Spaniards, and Spanish troops were embedded as an auxiliary in their army.
 In the months following, the French begin to lose the ground gained.